wimrijnders/V3DLib/Doc/FAQ.md

 ### Calculated theoretical max FLOPs per QPU
 Assuming theoretical max FLOPs per QPU per cycle is the same:

-: - Pi3+ 12x2x400mhz = 9.6 GFLOPs
+  - Pi3+ 12x2x400mhz = 9.6 GFLOPs
-: - Pi4:  8x2x500mhz = 8.0 GFLOPs (less!)
+  - Pi4:  8x2x500mhz = 8.0 GFLOPs (less!)

 Perhaps the driver is not reporting the correct number of QPUs.
 But the improved hardware may compensate for this.

 > vc6 does add multi-gpu-core support, each with their own set of QPUs, but the driver only appears to be reporting one core with 8 QPUs).
 My pi4 hasn't arrived yet so I haven't tested myself.
 > However, I wouldn't be too surprised if the supporting hardware has been improved enough to extract more of the theoretical QPU performance into actual realised performance, allowing rendering performance improvements with less QPUs.

+## Function `compile()` is not Thread-Safe
+Function `compile()` is used to compile a kernel from a class generator definition into a format that is runnable on a QPU.
+This uses *global* heaps internally for e.g. generating the AST and for storing the resulting statements.

+Because the heaps are global, running `compile()` parallel on different threads will lead to problems.
+The result of the compile, however, should be fine, so it's possible to have multiple kernel instances on different threads.

+As long a you run `compile()` on a single thread at a time, you're OK.

+*TODO:* examine further.